electerious/basicModal/README.md

 npm install basicmodal
 ```

-Include the CSS-file in the `head` and the JS-file at the end of your `body`:
+Include the CSS-file in the `head` and the JS-file at the end of your `body`…

 ```html
 <link rel="stylesheet" href="dist/basicModal.min.css">